Sharpeli/magento/README.md

 #### Deploy Azure Web App with Docker Image Automatically

 1. Push the image to the Docker Hub after you build it.
-2. Change the value of the parameter 'dockerRegistryImageName' to the name of your pushed image in azuredeploy.json file (or change it during the deployment).
+2. Change the value of the parameter 'dockerRegistryImageName' (located at azuredeploy.json file) to the name of your pushed image (or change it during the deployment).
 3. Press this button.

   [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)